sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_pointperfect.md

 * **3** - Trigger an immediate attempt to connect over WiFi and provision the device (if no keys are available) or update the keys (if provisioning has already been completed).

 * **4** - Display the Device ID.
 This is needed when a SparkFun RTK device needs to be added to the PointPerfect system.
 This is needed when first registering the device, or modifying a subscription.
-[Go here](https://www.sparkfun.com/rtk_torch_registration) to manage subscriptions.
+[Go here for RTK Torch](https://www.sparkfun.com/rtk_torch_registration) to enable or renew your subscription.
+[Go here for RTK EVK](https://www.sparkfun.com/rtk_evk_registration) subscriptions.

 * **c** - Clear the current keys.